Chrome DevTools Worker Debugging

 2. Profiling Message Passing & Serialization Costs

 High-frequency data transfer frequently triggers main-thread jank due to the structured clone algorithm.
 Recording worker activity in the Performance panel reveals hidden serialization latency and event loop blocking.
-For systematic throughput evaluation, reference PostMessage Bottleneck Analysis to distinguish between copy-heavy payloads and optimized transferables.
+For systematic throughput evaluation, reference postMessage Bottleneck Analysis to distinguish between copy-heavy payloads and optimized transferables.

 Implementation Steps: